juicedata/juicefs/docs/en/getting-started/for_distributed.md

 ```

 :::note
-By default, CentOS 6 does not mount the network file system at boot time, you need to run the command to enable automatic mounting support for the network file system: `sudo chkconfig --add netfs`
+By default, CentOS 6 does not mount the network file system during boot, you need to run the command `sudo chkconfig --add netfs` to enable automatically mounting.
 :::

 ### 6. Unmounting the file system

-You can unmount the JuiceFS file system (assuming the mount point path is `mnt`) with the `juicefs umount` command.
+You can unmount the JuiceFS file system (assuming the mount point path is `mnt`) by the command `juicefs umount`.

 ```shell
 juicefs umount mnt